About the School

 Agreements with international institutions of higher education

-- UCF – University of Gent (Belgium) — General Inter-University Agreement
+- UCF – University of Ghent (Belgium) — General Inter-University Agreement

 - UCF – VIVES (Flanders, Belgium) — General Inter-University Agreement (Pending)

 - UCF – University of Puerto Rico — General Inter-University Agreement

 - UCF – University of São Paulo (Brazil) — General Inter-University Agreement (Pending)

 International faculty members

 - Jennifer Kent Walsh, Ph.D., CCC-SLP, S-LP(C), from Canada